-Unintentional falls contributed to 36,508 deaths across the United States among persons aged 65 years and older in 2020.1 This totaled \$1.4 billion in medical costs, with the average medical cost totaling \$38,356.1 The value of statistical life costs (monetary estimate of the collective value placed on mortality risk reduction) totaled \$112.07 billion.1 In 2020, there were nearly 3 million older adult nonfatal fall injuries across the United States.1 Additionally, falls threaten the safety and independence of older adults and increase the cost burden to society, the individuals, and their families.
+In the United States in 2021, 38,742 persons aged 65 years and older died from injuries sustained from unintentional falls, a 6.1% increase from 2020.
+This totaled \$1.52 billion in medical costs, with the average medical cost totaling \$39,140.
+The value of statistical life costs (monetary estimate of the collective value placed on mortality risk reduction) totaled \$117.73 billion.
+That same year, nearly 1.83 million older adults across the United States were treated and released from emergency departments for nonfatal fall injuries.
+Additionally, falls threaten the safety and independence of older adults and increase the cost burden to society, the individuals, and their families, especially as they are the leading cause of injury and death among those 65 years and older.